 Chizarira National Park is known as one of the most scenic regions in Zimbabwe

-The terrain here is rugged, deeply incised by gorges and ravines between the jagged mountains.
+The terrain here is rugged, deeply incised by gorges and ravines between jagged mountains.
 But between these, in the valleys and the odd open plain, you'll find lush vegetation fed by clear natural springs.
-It's a park for visitors who take both walking and safaris seriously, and the best way to explore Chizarira is using a combination of 4WD game drives and, in the more rugged areas, walking safaris.
+This always made Chizarira National Park a great place to come and spend some time appreciating the tranquility of the African bush.

 Unfortunately this quiet tranquility has also placed Chizarira at an increased risk from poaching in recent years.
 The relatively small numbers of visitors to Chizarira and lack of lodges and safari operators here made it easy to exploit and it suffered as a result, particularly during the economic strife that engulfed Zimbabwe in the early 2000’s.